Skip to Main Content

 Schomburg Center (New York Public Library) -- one of the most extensive digital repositories for African and African-American documents

-Africa South of the Sahara -- sets of links to Africa-related sites; has country and subject lists
+Africa South of the Sahara (Stanford University Libraries) -- links to Africa-related sites; has country and subject lists

 AfricaMap